Smart Anti-Airfield Weapon: Development and trials

 In September 2013, the SAAW project was sanctioned by the Indian Government for ₹56.58 crore.
 The project finds mention in a written note submitted by the Ministry of Defence to the Standing Committee on Defence, in a report on 'Demands for Grants' to be provided in 2014–15 to the Ordnance Factories Board and the DRDO.
 It is also listed in the list of current programmes of the Mission and Combat System R&D Center of Hindustan Aeronautics Limited.

+SAT-SAAW

+During June 2025, reports indicated that a proposal for the procurement of a satellite-guided variant of the SAAW had been forwarded by the Indian Air Force to the Ministry of Defence.
+The proposal would be cleared soon.
+On 23 September 2026, an order for 160 Satellite Smart Anti Airfield Weapons (SAT-SAAW) for the Indian Air Force was placed with deliveries to be completed 2029.
+The weapon will be integrated with SEPECAT Jaguar and HAL Tejas.